Anglo-Portuguese Treaty of 1891: 1897 Boundary Arbitration

 Differing interpretations of the treaty language by the governments of the UK and Portugal revived a dispute over the boundary through the Manica Plateau, which lies between the Zambezi and Save rivers.
-The boundary dispute was arbitrated by Paul Honoré Vigliani, an assistant to the King of Italy.
+The boundary dispute was arbitrated by Paolo Onorato Vigliani, an assistant to the King of Italy.
 The arbitration was completed on 30 January 1897, finally establishing the international boundary between the British colony of Southern Rhodesia and Portugal's Mozambique colony.